HerBon/15-Puzzle-A-Star-Algorithm/README.md

      1 5 9 2 6 10 13 3 7 11 14 4 8 12 0 15

-This input correspond to (board-game):
+This input correspond to the initial state (board):

 <table>
   <tr>